-With the passing of Cammie King at the age of 76, just four cast members with speaking parts are left from the all-time classic Hollywood epic Gone With the Wind (according to all available sources online).
-As "Bonnie Blue Butler," she was Scarlett and Rhett's daughter.
-She first appears at 187 minutes into the film [1 hour 19 min into DVD 2] Cammie King obit at pressdemocrat.
+With the passing of Ann Rutherford at the age of 94, just four cast members with speaking parts are left from the all-time classic Hollywood epic Gone With the Wind (according to all available sources online).
+As "Carreen O'Hara" she played the youngest sister of Scarlett, and is first seen at 14 minutes into the film.
+Here's her Associated Press obit.

 The surviving actors are as follows:

 Alicia Rhett (b.
 2/1/15) as "India Wilkes."
 She is the young daughter from the Twelve Oaks Plantation.
 She can be seen at 18 minutes into the film (using the 4-disc Collector's Edition DVD version of the movie as a guide).

 Olivia de Havilland (b.
 7/1/16) as "Melanie Hamilton."
 De Havilland was fourth billed and received an Oscar nomination for Best Supporting Actress for Gone With the Wind.
 She's first seen at 19 minutes into the film.